Medicare Advantage Members

 The formulary includes those drugs that are covered under your Quartz Medicare Advantage (HMO) plan if you have chosen Part D coverage.

-NOTE: FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, and Precision Xtra are the preferred blood glucose monitoring systems and test strips.
-Other test strips and meters are not covered (unless an exception request is approved).
-Test strips are limited to 200 strips per 30 days (unless exception request is approved).
+For 2023, the FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, and Precision Xtra are the preferred blood glucose monitoring systems and test strips.

-Within the Formulary, you will see which drugs may have special requirements including
+In the formulary, you can see which drugs may have special requirements.
+Special requirements include the following:

 - medically necessary